muses-code-js/express-workshop-2/_challenges/challenge1.md

 ```
 {: .solution }

 Remember just because your solution doesn't look exactly like this one doesn't mean that it is wrong.
 The important question is whether it works or not.
-If your answer is very different you might want to ask a mentor in case you might be doing something that looks like it works but will create problems for you later.
+If your answer is very different you might want to ask a mentor in case you are doing something that looks like it works but will create problems for you later.